New Moon on

 True anomaly ∠191.8°

-The true anomaly is ∠191.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠217.1°.
+The true anomaly of the Moon orbit is ∠191.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠217.1°.

 Moon after apogee

-1 day after point of apogee on 19 May 2012 at 16:13 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 14 days, until the Moon reaches the point of next perigee on 3 June 2012 at 13:19 in ♏ Scorpio.
+1 day since point of apogee on 19 May 2012 at 16:13 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 14 days until the Moon reaches the point of next perigee on 3 June 2012 at 13:19 in ♏ Scorpio.

 Distance to Moon 405 327 km